-Walking - Here's the easiest way to savor a spring day!
+Walking-Here's the easiest way to savor a spring

+day!
 Walking can be done spur of the moment, on your own or with friends, and requires no special preparation or fancy equipment-except a good pair of walking shoes.
 In general, walking shoes should be lightweight and offer good shock absorption.
 Other features should be tailored to your specific feet.
 Overpronators, for example, will benefit from a more rigid midsole and reinforced heel counter, while those with flat feet will want additional arch support.
 You may not realize it, but your podiatrist can help analyze your gait and recommend the best walking shoes to accommodate your unique feet and conditions.
-In addition, we carry Vionic-brand shoes and sandals, which all have a built-in arch support.

-Running - Shock absorption is also important in running shoes to protect feet from the repetitive stress caused by pounding the pavement.
+Running-Shock absorption is also important in running shoes to protect feet from the repetitive stress caused by pounding the pavement.
 The motion of running-foot rolling from heel to toe-requires a shoe that is flexible in the ball of the foot.
 Look for running shoes made of breathable material to reduce the chances of athlete's foot and fungal infections.

-Hiking - Don't make the mistake of thinking you can just wear your sneakers (or, even worse, sandals or flip-flops) to go hiking.
+Hiking-Don't make the mistake of thinking you can just wear your sneakers (or, even worse, sandals or flip-flops) to go hiking.
 An important way to prevent podiatric injuries is to match your shoes to your activity.
 Hiking shoes and boots are designed with specific features to protect your feet on the trail.
 This includes a sturdy tread to give you traction on trails and solid ankle support to reduce the risk of ankle-twisting sprains.
 Although you'll want a sturdy material to protect your feet from rocks and sticks, it's also important that hiking shoes allow for ventilation to avoid excessive perspiration and blisters.